 - FlashSales.Get creative.
 Think Christmas in July events or design an event around a day that relates to your brand (e.g. National Chocolate Day)

 - Guerilla Marketing Events Guerilla marketing events can garner a lot of buzz if they are really targeted.
-By shooting high-quality video footage, the life of the campaign can be extended and multiplied. re-branding initiatives that reinforce your brand and boost your company’s visibility.
+By shooting high-quality video footage, the life of the campaign can be extended and multiplied.
+They are ideal for product launches, re-branding, initiatives to reinforce your brand and boost your company’s visibility.